-Except for good cause shown, motions to strike any portion of the prefiled testimony and related portions of exhibits of any witness shall be made in writing no later than September 28, 2020.
-Any responses to motions to strike shall be made by October 1, 2020.
+Motions to strike any portion of the prefiled testimony and related portions of exhibits of any witness shall be made in writing no later than the Prehearing Conference.
 Motions to strike any portion of prefiled testimony and related portions of exhibits at hearing shall be considered untimely, absent good cause shown.